Infectious Disease Control

 For more information about control of infection in office settings Public Health Ontario produces Best Practices for Infection Prevention and Control for Clinical Office Practice.23

-For infection control in health care settings, the Public Health Agency of Canada has published: Routine practices and additional precautions for preventing the transmission of infection in healthcare settings.19
+For infection control in health care settings, the Public Health Agency of Canada has published routine practices and additional precautions for preventing the transmission of infection in healthcare settings.19

 Dr. Rao calls public health